KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
 3. Typo: Found `Magic Mirror` in file `MMM-YT-SubCount.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-YT-SubCount.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ZAPTEC by PierreGode](https://github.com/PierreGode/MMM-ZAPTEC)